 Eligibility and What You'll Need to Apply

-You'll need only a few things to apply for food stamp benefits in North Carolina, which includes proof of identity, your address, your age, Social Security number, work status, health status, income, assets and resources, and your gas and electric bills.
+You'll need only a few things to apply for food stamp benefits in North Carolina, which includes proof of your identity, address, age, Social Security number, work status, health status, income, assets and resources, and your gas and electric bills.

 - Individuals living together who purchase and or prepare their food together or will do so upon receipt of food assistance

 - Spouses who are living together or individuals that represent themselves as husband and wife to the community